 – Excessive heat can damage synthetic fibre ropes.
 Coils of polypropylene and polyethylene should not be stored against steam lines, bulkheads with high temperatures or under direct sunlight.
 Some synthetic ropes can be damaged by chemicals such as acids, alkalies, paints or thinners.
 When a rope becomes oily it can be scrubbed with fresh water and any other effective cleaning material.

 – Being not effectively resistant to cuts and abrasions, synthetic lines should not be exposed to deterrent conditions which can damage them.
 While dragging them contact with sharp edges should be avoided.

 – The surface of chocks and fairleads are grooved or roughened by wires which may be grinded or levelled before use with synthetic lines.
 Dirt, grit, sand and rust particles often cling to and penetrate into synthetic ropes causing internal abrasion.
 Brushing or cleaning of ropes can be a good practice before stowing them.

 – Kinks formed in ropes must be removed by easing up loads first.
-Coiling direction of rope too play an important role in removal of kinks.
-Most lines are of right handed lay and coiled clockwise.
+Coiling direction of rope too play an important role in the removal of kinks.
+Most lines are of right-handed lay and coiled clockwise.
 New rope from a coil can be removed by suspending with a shaft.
 Winch mounted lines can be turned end to end periodically to prevent uneven wearing.

 Documentation which keep a track of wear and use of wire ropes, synthetic ropes and rope tails is helpful in planning maintenance schedule.
 Based on that few points to be considered are as under :